kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 endfunction
 ```

 A function can return exactly 1 value.
-If you want to return multiple values, then you can pack them into a user-defined type and extract the separate values from the fields of the return value.
+If you want to return multiple values, then you can pack them into a [tuple](#tuples) or a user-defined [struct](#structs) and extract the separate values from the values or fields of the return value.

 `function` and `endfunction` are Bluespec keywords that define the beginning and end of the function declaration.